[Websites] [Notes] [Practice problems] [Projects] [Crossword puzzles]

 Wave Phenomena: my notes from Prof. Hamilton's course, spring 2024.

-Bohr radius from variation principle: an elegant way of calculating the Bohr radius without looking at the Schrödinger equation.
-Based on class notes from Prof. Yuri Gartstein's Quantum I course at UTD.
+Bohr radius from variation principle: an elegant way of calculating the Bohr radius without looking at the Schrödinger equation, based on class notes from Prof. Yuri Gartstein's Quantum I course at UTD.

 Coriolis and centrifugal forces: slides on fictitious forces.